The Story Of Narcotics Anonymous

 Once a new attendee is familiar with the structure of NA and has established a relationship with the group, he or she can start looking for a sponsor.
 A sponsor is someone who is already established in NA and well-versed in the 12 Steps who can act as a mentor.
 It is usually advised to find a sponsor who also has a sponsor, so there are multiple layers of accountability.

 Are you ready to find a Narcotics Anonymous group to help you overcome your addiction?
-With more than 61,000 meetings held every week worldwide, there are many options that can fit your needs and lifestyle.
-Let a treatment provider help you find an NA group today.
+With more than 61,000 meetings held every week worldwide, there are many options to join nearby.
+You can search for meetings at the Narcotics Anonymous website.